seahorce-scidac/REMORA/Docs/sphinx_doc/Plotfiles.rst

 -  The NeTCDF option is only available if ROMSX has been built with USE_NETCDF enabled.

+-  Velocity components are defined on faces within the ROMS-X code, but are averaged onto cell centers when written in amrex/native plotfiles.

 -  File prefixes can include directories.

 .. _examples-of-usage-8: